curl/everything-curl/sourcecode.md

 Some of the more notable ones include:

-- `buildconf` is the setup script used to build configure and more when building curl from source off the git repository.
+- `buildconf`: used to build configure and more when building curl from source off the git repository.
-- `buildconf.bat` is the windows version of buildconf.
+- `buildconf.bat`: the windows version of buildconf.
 Run this after having checked out the full source code from git.
-- `CHANGES` is generated at release and put into the release archive.
+- `CHANGES`: generated at release and put into the release archive.
 It contains the 1000 latest changes to the source repository.
-- `configure` is a generated script that is used on unix-like systems to generate a setup when building curl.
+- `configure`: a generated script that is used on unix-like systems to generate a setup when building curl.
-- `COPYING` is the license detailing the rules for your using this code.
+- `COPYING`: the license detailing the rules for your using this code.
-- `GIT-INFO` is only present in git and contains information about how to build curl after having checked out the code from git.
+- `GIT-INFO`: only present in git and contains information about how to build curl after having checked out the code from git.
+- `maketgz`: the script used to produce release archives, and daily snapshots
-- `README` is a short summary of what curl and libcurl are.
+- `README`: a short summary of what curl and libcurl are.
-- `RELEASE-NOTES` contains the changes done for the latest release - and when found in git it contains the changes done since the previous release that are destined to end up in the coming release.
+- `RELEASE-NOTES`: contains the changes done for the latest release - and when found in git it contains the changes done since the previous release that are destined to end up in the coming release.